Typical tire symbols

 Description

-The keys
+The following keys are provided

-The following keys are provided with the vehicle.
+with the vehicle.

-Vehicles without a smart key system (type a)
+Vehicles without smart key

 Master keys